SanjayB06/tri1fastpages/_posts/2022-01-21-Test-Corrections-66-Qs.md

 - I got this wrong because I didn't realize that the return was not specified.
 Furthermore void methods have no return.
 - Option B is correct because a void method should not return anything.
 Therefore it should modify price but not return a value.
-- I can watch 5.5 videos 1 and 2 to learn this concept.
+- I can watch 5.5 videos 1 and 2 to learn this concept.  s